Luis Alberto Ambroggio Scholarship

 - Application of skills or knowledge gained while abroad

 - Facilitating education abroad growth among Hispanic students at Catholic University

 Additional description and explanation of some of these preference factors are included in the scholarship application.

 A key goal of the Luis Alberto Ambroggio Scholarship for Study Abroad is to promote study abroad among U.S. students of Hispanic heritage.
 Scholarship recipients, therefore, will be required to share their experiences in the following ways:

 - CUAbroad Ask a Student profile

-- Study abroad blog
+- Study abroad blog or social media takeover

 - Study abroad outreach activity to the Hispanic student community